gauravchandrakar25/opika-backend/README.md

 # Opika Backend Application

 This repository contains a Node.js backend application built with Express, MongoDB, and Redis.
-It provides RESTful API endpoints to manage user profiles, leveraging caching for improved performance.

 ## Table of Contents